RadostinAtansov/JavaScriptAdvanced2020/README.md

-# JavaScript Exams for Advanced
+# JavaScript Exams for Advanced and JS Application